 2. Pilgrim Bark Park, Provincetown’s dog park

-- View other dog parks on cape cod
+- View a complete list of dog parks on cape cod

 3. Lunch and shopping on Commercial Street in Provincetown